core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 they may even do so per request.
 (For example, they may perform individual requests using CoAP-over-UDP, but choose CoAP-over-TCP for requests with large expected responses).
+When the describing document approaches expiry, the client can use the representation's ETag renew their justification for using the alternative transport.

 ## Selection of a canonical origin